M66B/FairEmail/docs/FAQ-in-rID.md

 <a name="faq89"></a>
 **(89) How can I send plain text only messages?**

-Secara standar, FairEmail mengirim setiap pesan baik sebagai teks biasa dan teks berformat HTML karena hampir setiap penerima mengharapkan pesan yang diformat saat ini.
-Jika Anda ingin / perlu mengirim pesan teks biasa saja, Anda dapat mengaktifkannya di opsi identitas lanjutan.
+By default FairEmail sends each message both as plain text and as HTML formatted text because almost every receiver expects formatted messages these days.
+If you want/need to send plain text messages only, you can enable this in the advanced identity options.
 You might want to create a new identity for this if you want/need to select sending plain text messages on a case-by-case basis.

 <br />